Summary

 How to use let ring and palm mute on Flat?

-They can also be shrunk or expanded using one of the two round handles on both extremities of the marking.
+You can also adjust their size by using the two circular handles at both ends of the marking.

-To remove let rings and palm mutes, you can either click on the P.M./let ring button while the cursor is located in the range of the marking, or you can directly select the marking and press the “Delete” shortcut on your keyboard or use the “Remove an element” button in the Articulation menu.
+To remove L.R. or P.M., click on the icons while the cursor is located in the range of the marking or select the marking and press the "Delete" shortcut on your keyboard